R0-main/lore-parser-mcbe/README.md

 Adding 'This is a new line of lore' to the lore.
 ```ts
 loreParser.add('This is a new line of lore');
 ```
 You can also add several lines at once.
 ```ts
 loreParser.add('This is a new line of lore', 'An other line of lore', 'end of the lore....');
 ```

 ### Push Lines

-You can push line at a specified index :
+You can push a line at a specified index :
 ```ts
 loreParser.push(0, 'First pushed line', 'An other pushed line');
 ```

 ### Edit Lines

-You can push line at a specified index :
+You can edit a line at a specified index :
 ```ts
 loreParser.edit(0, 'The line at index 0 is this message now');
 ```

 ### Remove Lines

 You can remove line at a specified index :
 ```ts
 loreParser.remove(0);
 ```

 ### Clear Lore

 You can clear the entire lore :
 ```ts
 loreParser.clear();
 ```

 ### Update Lore